 Our organization initially served its health and human services mission by fundraising and re-granting to local agencies; however, in 2000 the United Way of America, the National Federation of local United Ways, adopted an expanded definition of philanthropy as evidenced by its Mission Statement: Improving people’s lives by mobilizing the caring power of communities.
 As a result, the Northern Santa Barbara County United Way transitioned in organizational focus and moved beyond fundraising to also organize community collaborations and respond to local needs by becoming a “partner in change”.

 We are now working with a broad range of individuals and organizations in order to identify and resolve pressing community issues.
-We serve a community of approximately 200,000 residents in Northern Santa Barbara County alone, but now that 2018 introduced our county-wide homelessness initiative Home for Good SBC, we serve the entire county.
-That increases our population served approximately 450,000 people.
-These people have different needs, but we hope to meet each need in some way, whether it is through a service we provide or through an organization we trust and to which can connect individuals.
-We are a community player.
+We serve a community of approximately 200,000 residents in Northern Santa Barbara County alone, but with the launch of our county-wide homelessness initiative, Home for Good SBC, we serve the entire county.
+That increases our population served to approximately 450,000 people.
+These people have different needs, but we fight for every member of every community to improve health, education, and financial stability.